 Stadiums are the homes of football fans.
 These stadiums witness the highs and lows of the football clubs and their fans.
 A stadium becomes even more special if it provides the fans with various facilities and a great atmosphere.
 In this article, we have ranked the best stadiums in the Scottish Premiership, according to the votes of the fans.

 Considering various factors like atmosphere, food, view, security, view and location, here are the 10 best stadiums in the Scottish Premiership.
-This list is based on over thousands of votes casted by fans on footballgroundmap website.
+This list is based on thousands of votes cast by fans on footballgroundmap website.

 10. Almondvale Stadium – Livingston

 Almondvale Stadium or Tony Macaroni Arena has been the home ground of Livingston since 1995.
 It is an all-seater stadium with capacity of 9,512.
 It has four stands which are all roughly of the same height.
 There are open corners to the ground on either side of the West Stand, at one side of the pitch, which also has a few supporting pillars.

 Away fans are located in the North Stand and the North East corner of the ground.
 Up to 4,000 fans can be accommodated in this area.
 Livingston are a family orientated club and hence you are likely to have an enjoyable and relaxing day out.

 McDiarmid Park has been the home ground of St Johnstone since its opening.
 The stadium has an all-seated capacity of 10,696.
 The ground was built in 1989, and replaced the former home of Muirton Park.

 The ground consists of four single tiered stands, that are covered and all seated.
 Three of the stands are of the same height, with the Main Stand at one side of the ground, being a little taller.
 Overall the ground has a tidy compact feel to it.

 Away fans are primarily housed in the North Stand will be allocated where up to 2,000 fans can be accommodated.
 The facilities and view of the playing action are good in this area.